Comics Code Authority: Updating the Code

 Around this time, the United States Department of Health, Education and Welfare approached Marvel Comics editor-in-chief Stan Lee to do a story about drug abuse.
 Lee agreed and wrote a three-part Spider-Man story, portraying drug use as dangerous and unglamorous.
 While the Code did not specifically forbid depictions of drugs, a general clause prohibited "All elements or techniques not specifically mentioned herein, but which are contrary to the spirit and intent of the code, and are considered violations of good taste or decency".
 The CCA had approved at least one previous story involving drugs, the premiere of Deadman in Strange Adventures #205 (Oct.
-1967), which clearly depicted the title character fighting opium smugglers.
+1967), which clearly depicted the title character fighting opium smugglers (as well as the name "Deadman" being classed as a violation that was eventually allowed).
 However, Code administrator Leonard Darvin "was ill" at the time of the Spider-Man story, and acting administrator John L. Goldwater (publisher of Archie Comics) refused to grant Code approval because of the depiction of narcotics being used, regardless of the context, whereas the Deadman story had depicted only a wholesale business transaction.

 Confident that the original government request would give him credibility, and with the approval of his publisher Martin Goodman, Lee ran the story in The Amazing Spider-Man #96–98 (May–July 1971), without CCA approval.
 The storyline was well received, and the CCA's argument for denying approval was deemed counterproductive.
 "That was the only big issue that we had" with the Code, Lee recalled in a 1998 interview:

 Lee and Marvel drew criticism from DC head Carmine Infantino "for defying the code", stating that DC will not "do any drug stories unless the code is changed".
 As a result of publicity surrounding the Department of Health, Education and Welfare's sanctioning of the storyline, however, the CCA revised the Code to permit the depiction of "narcotics or drug addiction" if presented "as a vicious habit".
 DC itself then broached the topic in the Code-approved Green Lantern/Green Arrow #85 (Sept.
-1971), with writer Denny O'Neil and artist Neal Adams beginning a story arc involving Green Arrow's teen sidekick Speedy as a heroin addict.
+1971), with writer Dennis O'Neil and artist Neal Adams beginning a story arc involving Green Arrow's teen sidekick Speedy as a heroin addict.
 A cover line read, "DC attacks youth's greatest problem...
 Drugs!"